12 May TOP PUBLIC RELATIONS STATISTICS IN 2023

 Public relations (PR) continues to play a crucial role in the branding, popularity, and credibility efforts of a firm!
-The global PR market is expected to reach $21.6 billion in 2022, with the United States accounting for the largest share of this market at $10.1 billion.
+The global PR market reached over $21.6 billion in 2022, and still growing in 2023, with the United States accounting for the largest share of this market at $10.1 billion.
 This scale of the global PR market is further supported by the number of people working in the area of communications; as of 2021 there are 58,000 people working in the industry.
 In 2021, the average salary of the PR specialist is $119,000.
 The industry continues to be dominated by the female workforce, and 73% of the PR managers are women.
 Press releases are still ranked as some of the most trustworthy channels in media with 42% of surveyed people saying they are the most credible source of news.

 Below, we highlight 15 key public relations statistics:

 - The PR industry employs over 58,000 people in the U.S.

 - In 2021, the average salary of a PR specialist was $119,000